Vector35/binaryninja-api/docs/getting-started.md

 ### Navigating

 ![navigation >](img/navigation.png "Navigation")
 Navigating code in Binary Ninja is usually a case of just double-clicking where you want to go.
 Addresses, references, functions, jump edges, etc, can all be double-clicked to navigate.
-Additionally, The `g` hot key can navigate to a specific address in the current view.
+Additionally, the `g` hotkey can navigate to a specific address in the current view.
 Syntax for this field is very flexible.
 Full expressions can be entered including basic arithmetic, dereferencing, and name resolution (function names, data variable names, segment names, etc).
 Numerics default to hexadecimal but that can be controlled as well.
 Full documentation on the syntax of this field can be found [here](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression).

 ### Switching Views
 ![graph view >](img/view-choices.png "Different Views")

 Switching views happens multiple ways.
 In some instances, it is automatic (clicking a data reference from graph view will navigate to linear view as data is not shown in the graph view), and there are multiple ways to manually change views as well.
-While navigating, you can use the view hot keys (see below) to switch to a specific view at the same location as the current selection.
+While navigating, you can use the view hotkeys (see below) to switch to a specific view at the same location as the current selection.
 Alternatively, the view menu in the bottom-right can be used to change views without navigating to any given location.

 ### Command-Palette